Celebrations turn to nightmare as car crashes through school tea party killing girl

 “This will have been a terrifying experience for all of the children, staff and parents.”

-The Land Rover Defender, covered in a green tarpaulin, was loaded on a police truck and driven away past broken and bent metal railings on Thursday evening.
+The Land Rover Defender, models of which cost upwards of £60,000, was loaded on a police truck covered in a green tarpaulin and driven away past broken and bent metal railings on Thursday evening.

 The police cordon outside the school has been reduced but the investigation to determine the circumstances behind the tragic incident is ongoing.